 As previously mentioned, there has already been a successful trial of an excavator being controlled across continents, but 5G looks set to transform the world of industry through the ability to monitor and control robots, drones and entire factories in real time and with a greater degree of connectivity.

-While the Internet of Things is already being used in a number of applications, it is in the realm of transport where it will likely have the biggest effect when coupled with 5G.
+While the Internet of Things is already being used in a number of applications, it is in the realm of transport where it will likely have the biggest effect when coupled with the new network.

 There will certainly be applications for aerospace, such as improved sharing of data between owners, managing ancillary systems on aircraft, bolstering safety and maintenance operations, processing data streams in near real time and, of course, providing improved in-flight entertainment and WiFi service to passengers, while also gathering information about passengers to improve customer experience.